alan-turing-institute/HonestCyberEval/crs/README.md

     Prefixing Docker commands with `DOCKER_HOST=tcp://localhost:2375` will let you run commands using the Docker instance inside the containers, e.g. `DOCKER_HOST=tcp://localhost:2375 docker images` to check which CP images are available.
-- to run only the CRS server with attached output stream run `c=crs make up-attached`
+- run `c=crs make up-attached` to bring up th CRS server with attached output stream
+  - this will bring up the other containers in the background and keep them running after the CRS exits, including:
+    - LiteLLM proxy (port 8081 on host)
+    - cAPI (scoring server API, port 8080 on host)
+    - dind (Docker-in-Docker)
+  - to make re-running the CRS easier, consider adding `alias crs="c=crs make up-attached"` to your `~/.bashr`/`~/.zshrc`/etc.

 ### Development workflow